-4303 Interview and Interrogation
+BCJ 4303 Interview and Interrogation

 This course is designed to familiarize students with basic communications concepts as well as basic concepts, processes, techniques, and legal aspects of interview and interrogation used in the field of criminal justice.
 The course will address the differences and similarities between interview and interrogation; different types, uses and processes of interviews; various forms of verbal and nonverbal communication; specialized types of interviews, such as probing, selection, counseling, and persuasive.
-Prerequisites: Be currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.
+Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.

-4304 Ethics and the Criminal Justice System
+BCJ 4304 Ethics and the Criminal Justice System

 This course examines dilemmas and decisions in the criminal justice system focusing on typical problems encountered in law enforcement, corrections and the courts.
 Attention is given to due process, fundamental fairness and various ethical guidelines used in the criminal justice system.
 The use of force by law enforcement and the Dirty Harry problem are evaluated.
 Theories of punishment are also considered.
 Avenues of police corruption are also explored.
-Prerequisites: Be currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.
+This course will be offered by lecture and enhanced online format.
+Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.

-4305 Special Issues in Criminal Justice
+BCJ 4305 Special Issues in Criminal Justice

 Special Issues is a study of significant current topics, problems and issues facing the criminal justice system.
 This course also examines the current crises in criminal justice and the various proposed solutions to those crises.
-Prerequisites: Be currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.
+Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.

-4306 Criminal Behavior Analysis
+BCJ 4306 Criminal Behavior Analysis